LH-and-FPGA/ros2_orb_slam3/README.md

 ## 3. Monocular Example:

-Run the builtin example to verify the package is working correctly In one terminal [cpp node]
+Run the builtin example to verify the package is working correctly.
+The package now supports two input modes and headless operation:

+### 3.1 Default Mode (Python Driver + Display)

+In one terminal [cpp node]

 ```bash